 I think you’ll agree with me when I say…

-Trying to understand how equity release works can be confusing, especially if you do not have access to the right information.
+Trying to understand how equity release works can be confusing, especially if you don’t have access to the right information.

-Moreover, considering the numbers of hours, you have to spend researching, and the expenses that come with professional consultations, getting by this financial plan can be a daunting task.
+Moreover, considering the numbers of hours researching, and the expenses that come with professional consultations, getting to grips with equity release can be a daunting task.

-Well, by checking out this straightforward guide, you can finally get to know how this scheme works without you breaking a sweat or your bank.
+By checking out this guide, you can finally get the answers you’re looking for without breaking a sweat or – the bank.

 Unlocking the Equity Tied Up in Your Property

-There are over ten ways to release equity from your estate.
-40% of homeowners in the UK opt to sell up and downsize to a smaller home.
-But then again, what if you don’t want to move out of the family home you love – where you’ve made lots of happy memories over the years with your kids and partner?
+There are over ten ways to release equity from your home.
+40% of homeowners in the UK opt to sell their homes and downsize to a smaller, more affordable one.
+But then again, what if you don’t want to move out of the family home you love – where you have made lots of happy memories over the years?

 That is when you turn to equity release.

-Primarily, equity release is accessible to proprietors where the youngest spouse or partner on the deeds is at least aged 55, or in other cases, 60.
+It’s primarily, equity release is accessible to couples made up of at least one partner who is at least 55, or in some cases, 60.

 If you’re not sure what’s equity release, it enables homeowners to raise tax-free cash from the equity tied up in their property.
-The amount that you can release depends on an age-related ascending percentage of the value of the estate.
+The amount that you can release depends on a number of factors, among which is your age.
 In other words, the older you are, the more cash you can release!

-For instance, if a single person aged 65 is in perfect health, and has a property value of £500,000, he could raise a maximum of 30% of the property value.
-It would then mean a maximum equity release of up to £150,000 with a plan provider like Aviva or LV.
+For instance, if you’re 65 and still in perfect health, with a property value of £500,000, you could get a maximum of 30% of the property value.
+This would allow you a maximum equity release of up to £150,000 with a plan provider like Aviva or LV.

-Recently, equity release companies have introduced the impaired life schemes that provide ‘enhanced’ rates to those who are not as fit and healthy as they used to be, and these plans increase the percentage that you can withdraw from your reserve.
+Recently, equity release firms have introduced impaired life schemes that provide ‘enhanced’ rates to those who are not as fit and healthy as they used to be.
+These plans increase the percentage that you can withdraw from your property.

-Consequently, if the same person aged 65, but he/she was a smoker with high blood pressure, Type 2 diabetes & a history of heart attacks, it means that they could get more, probably from £180,000 up to £190,500 with the enhanced lifetime mortgage scheme.
+Consequently, if your 65, but are a smoker with high blood pressure, type 2 diabetes, and a history of heart attacks, you could get more, probably from £180,000 up to £190,500 with the enhanced lifetime mortgage1 scheme.

-As previously mentioned, the minimum age to be eligible for equity release is 55.
-It would also help if you were a homeowner.
-Even if you still have a small mortgage on your estate, you could still be eligible – the catch is it has to be the first thing to cross off on your ‘debts’ list once you release the cash.
+As previously mentioned, the minimum age for equity release is 55.
+Even if you still have a small mortgage balance, you could still be eligible – the catch is that this has to be the first thing you cross off on your ‘debts’ list once you release the cash.

-When you’ve cleared your mortgage and have more cash in your reserve, then you’ve the right to spend it as you wish – you won’t have to make any monthly repayments.
-You only have to pay back the loan (plus interest) when you decide to sell the house – which will typically be when you die or move out permanently (into long-term residential care).
+When you’ve cleared your mortgage and have more cash, you have the right to spend it as you wish and – you won’t have to make any monthly repayments.
+You only have to pay back the loan (plus interest), when you decide to sell the house – which will typically be when you die or move out permanently (into long-term residential care).

 It’s a straightforward process.

-When you’ve done in-depth research and carefully considered your options, then you can get the ball rolling and finally find out how it works.
+When you’ve done in-depth research and carefully considered all equity release alternatives, you can get the ball rolling and finally find out how it works.

-The process can vary from an individual to another, and lender to lender.
-However, you need to ensure that you’ve plenty of support along the way.
+The equity release process can vary from one individual to another, and from lender to lender.
+However, you need to ensure that you’ve got plenty of support along the way.

 - First things first, to be sure that you’re eligible; you need to talk to an expert.
 You won’t have to take things any further if you don’t qualify.

-- Consult your financial advisor – you can do this over the phone or in person.
-They will answer your questions and guide you appropriately in your decision and whether it’s the best solution for you.
-They will confirm the advice you will get to you in writing before you make any further decisions.
+- Consult your financial adviser2 – you can do this over the phone or in person.
+They’ll answer your questions and guide you in your decision.
+They’ll also confirm the advice given in writing before you make any further decisions.

 - Plan for a follow-up meeting – talk through the advice you got from your adviser.
-You will have the chance to ask any other burning questions you might have and ensure you’re ready to proceed with the process.
+You’ll have the chance to ask any other burning questions you might have and ensure you’re ready to proceed.

 - Fill in your application with the help of your adviser.
-The might even offer to submit the application on your behalf, and if the equity release company acknowledges it, they’ll arrange a valuation.
+They might even offer to submit the application on your behalf.
+If the equity release company acknowledges it, they’ll arrange a valuation.
 They’ll use the valuation to make you a loan offer.

-- Head to the solicitor’s office – talk to him/her about your offer and ensure you get independent legal advice.
-They will carefully look at all the legal details and walk you through them.
-After they scrutinise the proposal and you accept, your equity release scheme will be set up for you
+- Head to the solicitor’s office – talk to him/her about your offer and get independent legal advice.
+They’ll look at all the legal details and walk you through each item.
+After they scrutinise the proposal and you accept, your equity release will be complete.

-All you have to do is to ensure that you’ve received proper guidance along the way, and when it’s done, you’ll have access to the cash you need for the retirement you deserve.
+All you have to do is to ensure that you receive proper guidance along the way, and when it’s done, you’ll have access to the cash you need to ensure you get the retirement you deserve.

 How Soon Can You Unlock the Cash From Your Home?